-Side by side there is no question that the SMART version of our more traffic goal is going to provide a more clear picture of whether we achieved our goal and has created benchmarks that we can increase or adjust to create future goals.
+Side by side, there is no question that the SMART version of our more traffic goal will provide a clearer picture of whether we achieved our goal and has created benchmarks that we can increase or adjust to make future goals.

 SMART Goal Resources

 There is any number of worksheets and articles on creating SMART Goals.
-Here is one that we created for you (Google Doc or pdf).
-Whether you are creating a goal for a marketing plan or any other facet of your business or life.
-This technique can be a powerful planning tool.
-If you are creating a goal, make sure that it is a SMART one.
+We made one for you (Google Doc or pdf).
+Whether you are creating a goal for a marketing plan or any other facet of your business or life, this technique can be a powerful planning tool.
+If you are creating a goal, make sure it is a SMART one.

 For more on SMART Goals and other planning tips for your video campaign download The Video Marketing Strategy Blueprint available in pdf or on the web.
 This is a quick, actionable guide to planning or refining your video marketing campaign.